 - REMEMBER – more than 5,000 teens (15 – 20 years old) are killed in crashes on our roadways every year

-- Experience matters – as with other activities, if you want your student to be a good driver they need a lot of practice driving
+- Experience matters – as with other activities like sports and homework, if you want your student to be a good driver MAKE them practice frequently

 - Put them in situations – practice driving with your student at night & in poor weather conditions

 - 3 out of 4 teens say YOU (their parents) are the biggest influence on their driving habits

 Oklahoma's Graduated Driver's License (GDL) - Know & follow the law to keep your teen alive

 - Restricts driving – your newly licensed teen will have an intermediate driver's license for 6 months (after they pass their drive test for teens under 18)